Orville E. Babcock: Treaty negotiations

 With doubtful diplomatic authorization, Babcock entered negotiations with Báez for annexation on August 7, with Cazneau serving as Babcock's interpreter.
 Babcock was informed of a large loan with unfavorable terms that the Dominican government had taken from financier Edward Herzberg Hartmont.
 With annexation, the United States would be burdened by this loan, meaning this debt could hinder ratification in the Senate.
 Babcock believed the loan was a backhanded way by the British to take over the Dominican Gulf, presuming the Dominican government failed to pay it back.
 Babcock and Báez began significant negotiations in the second week of August and asked Cazneau and Fabens for assistance.
 Babcock told Báez he was a representative of President Grant, and he was called to the Dominican Republic to discuss a union of the two republics.
 Báez said he believed annexation would stabilize the country that he believed had gone backward and asked Babcock to draw up a written plan for annexation.

 By September 1869, Babcock and Cazneau drew up plans for annexation and submitted them to Báez, who generally approved.
 According to the drafts, Samaná Bay would be sold to the United States for $2 million or the whole country would be annexed to the United States after the U.S. paid off the Dominican Republic's national debt of $1.5 million.
 Báez told Babcock that before returning to Santo Domingo with a formal treaty, he should be assured by a sufficient number of Senators that they would ratify it.
 Babcock replied that President Grant, "would not enter into any treaty without weighing the matter well, and feeling assured that it would be approved."
-Babcock was a supporter of Congressional Reconstruction, and he saw Santo Domingo, not as a nation of blacks, but as a source of new opportunities in a post-war world.
+Babcock was a supporter of Congressional Reconstruction and he saw Santo Domingo as a source of new opportunities in a post-war world.
 Babcock asked Báez to put in writing an annexation proposal he could transmit to Grant.
 After Báez agreed to do so, Gautier prepared a formal memorandum to be sent back to Washington.